Samuel Lewis Honey: First World War

 Honey enlisted on 22 January 1915 and was posted to the 34th Battalion of the Canadian Expeditionary Force as a private.
 The battalion departed for England in October 1915, and by this time Honey had been promoted to sergeant.
 While in England he served as a physical fitness instructor, and briefly served with the 87th Battalion (Canadian Grenadier Guards), CEF before being transferred to the 78th Battalion, which was engaged on the Western Front.

 He earned the Military Medal for his actions in a raid on German trenches on 22 February 1917, providing cover for both his squad and another in the face of heavy grenade fire, having cleared a communications trench.
 Afterwards, Honey wrote that his entire party deserved recognition as well.
 In April 1917, he fought in the Battle of Vimy Ridge, earning the Distinguished Conduct Medal (DCM) for leadership and maintaining morale in the face of extremely heavy fire.
 He was modest about his DCM, stating in correspondence that he was simply lucky.

 Recommended for a commission after the battle, Honey was subsequently selected for officer training.
 Sent to England, he spent time at Bramshott Camp as an instructor before taking an officer's course at Bexhill.
 He was commissioned as a lieutenant in October 1917 and returned to the 78th Battalion for duty.

-In late September 1918 at Bourlon Wood, the 78th Battalion participated in the Battle of the Canal du Nord.
+In late September 1918 at Bourlon Wood, the 78th Battalion participated in the Battle of the Canal du Nord (a part of Canada's Hundred Days).
 During the fighting on 27 September, Honey had to take command of his company due to all the other officers becoming casualties.
 He led the company in clearing German strongpoints and defending a number of counterattacks.
-Towards the end of the battle, he was wounded and died of these on 30 September 1918.
+Towards the end of the battle, he was wounded and died on 30 September 1918.
 He was buried in Pas de Calais in France, at the Queant Communal Cemetery.

 For his actions during the Battle of the Canal du Nord, Honey was awarded the Victoria Cross (VC).
 The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
 The citation for his VC, gazetted in early January 1919, read:

 There was no formal presentation of the VC to Honey's relatives, at their request.
 Instead, the medal was sent to Canada by the War Office.
 In turn, the Governor General forwarded it on by mail to Honey's father.
 Plaques to his memory exist in several locations; Wescott United Church in Conn, Valour Place in Cambridge, Ontario, and the Galt Armoury.